Axiomatics of Restricted Choices by Linear Orders of Sets with Minimum as Fallback: Introduction

-Existence and non-existence of choice functions in the classical setting of choice has been extensively studied~\cite{KS_BossertSuzumura2010}.
+Existence and non-existence of choice functions in the classical setting of choice has been studied extensively~\cite{KS_BossertSuzumura2010}.
 The existence of any choice functions is not guaranteed when considering arbitrary sets within the Zermelo–Fraenkel (ZF) set theory~\cite{KS_Jech2002}.
-This can be resolved by adding the Axiom of Choice (ZFC), which enforces the existence of choice functions (that outputs only singletons):
+This can be resolved by adding the Axiom of Choice (ZFC), which enforces the existence of choice functions (that output only singletons):